Healthcare is about discomfort

 As a general rule, feeling of discomfort must exist for a patient to interact with a healthcare professional or institution.
 Discomfort as a trigger for healthcare can be understood in two manners, the patient either is experiencing an actual tangible discomfort — like pain, disability, and mental health issues — or fears the chance of a tangible discomfort in the future.

-The reasons anyone buys healthcare are either to restore the well-functioning of their mind and body or to get peace of mind that one is protected against negative events that could happen down the road.
+In fact, the reasons anyone buys healthcare are either to restore the well-functioning of their mind and body or to get peace of mind that one is protected against negative events that could happen down the road.

 Contrast, again, the purchase intentions in healthcare with what is observed in most other industries we consume.
 Since there is no pleasure associated with healthcare — only the opposite — there is no desirable reason to keep coming back to it.

-Up next: The two most fundamental facts in Healthcare
+Next: The two most fundamental facts in Healthcare